Cultured Guru Logo

 Why Use Sourdough Discard in Strawberries and Cream Cookies?

-Making cookies with sourdough discard isn’t just about adding flavor, it’s about how you mix the ingredients.
+With sourdough cookies, it’s all about how you mix the ingredients.
 The order in which you incorporate them significantly affects the texture of your cookies.

 Pouring sourdough starter into the wet ingredients cookie dough mix.